stolsky/election-results-map/README.md

 ## Unit tests
 We use the assertion library [Unit.js](https://unitjs.com/) in the browser with the test framework [Mocha.js](https://mochajs.org/).
 All the tests are stored in the directory "test".
-To run these tests, execute `test/index.html` in a browser.
+To run these tests, execute `test/index.html` in a browser or follow this [link to view the tests](https://w0lf3n.github.io/Open-Data-Election-Results/test/index.html) online.